To book Rachel Botsman please contact a JLA agent.

 One of the most influential thinkers on trust and technology, Rachel looks at the implications for individuals and businesses in a world where people often trust strangers and AI over public institutions and traditional media.
 She considers what responsibilities the tech companies have and whether this shift will create greater division or unity.

-Rachel Botsman is one of the most influential thinkers on trust and technology and what it means for life, work and business.
-A World Economic Forum Young Global Leader and a best-selling author, she looks at how technology has redefined ideas of who and what we trust in an era social media and artificial intelligence.
+Rachel Botsman is one of the most influential thinkers and writers on trust and technology and what it means for social life, work and business.
+A World Economic Forum Young Global Leader and a bestselling author, she looks at how technology has redefined ideas of who and what we trust in an era of social media and artificial intelligence.

-In her book Who Can You Trust?
-How Technology Brought Us Together – and Why It Could Drive Us Apart Rachel tackles established notions of trust.
+Rachel’s acclaimed book Who Can You Trust?
+How Technology Brought Us Together – and Why It Could Drive Us Apart is a profound analysis into how technology is transforming human trust.
 She considers what responsibilities the big tech companies have in an interconnected world of diverse networks.
 What it means if people trust strangers they’ll never meet and AI they don’t understand more than governments or traditional media.
-And does all of this inevitably mean greater division rather than unity?
+Shortlisted for the Business Book Awards, Who Can You Trust explores whether all of this inevitably means greater division rather than unity.

 Widely seen as a pioneering thinker in the area of the sharing economy, Rachel’s first book, What’s Mine is Yours: How Collaborative Consumption is Changing the Way We Live pre-empted the rise of companies like Airbnb and Uber.
 The book outlined not just the technologies that enabled consumers to pool needs and the resources to meet them, but the consequent social and commercial changes in what TIME magazine described as one of the ‘Ten Ideas That Will Change the World’.